ospalh/3d-printing/sharing/description-circulate.md

 ## how to print:

-The actual “rubber” part should be done with soft, flexible material, at least fPLA.
-Use filament change.
-Go from the flexible material to standard PLA at 2 mm.
+The actual “rubber” part, the bottom 2 mm, should be done with soft, flexible material, at least fPLA or something like filaflex, and change to standard PLA then.

 ## how designt

 This was done with OpenScad.
 One trick i used was `hull()`, to get the plate and spars with exactly the size and shape of the text.